Ignacio Sosa

-Ignacio Sosa Ospital (born 31 August 2003) is a Uruguayan professional footballer who plays as a midfielder for Peñarol.
+Ignacio Sosa Ospital (born 31 August 2003) is a Uruguayan professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Red Bull Bragantino.

 Club career

 Sosa is a youth academy graduate of Fénix.
 He made his professional debut for the club on 3 July 2021 in a 2–1 league win against Cerro Largo.
+He joined Peñarol in July 2023.

+On 27 December 2025, Brazilian club Red Bull Bragantino announced the signing of Sosa on a five-year contract until December 2030.
+He scored his first goal for the club on 18 January 2026 in a 5–0 win against Botafogo-SP.

 International career

-Sosa is a former Uruguay youth international.
-On 23 October 2021, he was named in Uruguay under-20 squad for friendlies against Costa Rica and Honduras.

-Sosa was a part of the Uruguayan side that won the 2023 FIFA U-20 World Cup in Argentina.
+As a youth international, Sosa has represented Uruguay at the under-20 level.
+On 23 October 2021, he was named in the Uruguay under-20 squad for friendlies against Costa Rica and Honduras.
+He was a part of the Uruguayan side that won the 2023 FIFA U-20 World Cup in Argentina.